 - have had marked (>10%) weight loss in the last few months

 - history of alcohol or drug abuse.

-- Involvement of a dietitian
+- Early involvement of a dietitian and eating disorders team

 - Daily monitoring & replacing electrolytes (see hypophosphataemia, hypomagnesaemia, hypocalcaemia)

-- Vitamin replacement as per trust guidelines (typically IV Pabrinex for 3 days followed by oral vitamin b co strong & thiamine)
+- Vitamin replacement as per trust guidelines (typically IV Pabrinex for 3 days followed by oral vitamin B co strong & thiamine)